lenahsentinel/linux-git-fundamentals/journal/week0.md

  ## Day 2: Learned how to set up Git, clone a repo, and make my first commit and push from the terminal
 - Used mkdir to create a directory
 - Used echo and redirections to create and modify files
+- Used rm to remove a file
+- Used cat to see file's contents
+- Used restore to restore a not commited file